UV Protection Contact Lenses

 - Stop wearing lenses if redness, pain, blur, or light sensitivity appears.

-What To Ask Your Eye Doctor Before Switching To UV Protection Lenses
+What to Ask Your Eye Doctor Before Switching to UV Protection Lenses

 Your eye doctor can help you compare UV protection contact lenses without ignoring fit, comfort, and prescription accuracy.
 Bring your current lens name, wearing schedule, and outdoor routine to the appointment.
 Ask whether a daily lens, two-week lens, monthly lens, or specialty prescription option fits your eyes.
 You can also ask about UV-blocking class, dryness during outdoor wear, sunglasses pairing, and whether products such as ACUVUE OASYS MAX 1-Day, 1-Day ACUVUE MOIST, or ACUVUE VITA match your prescription.